 My half-hour documentary on the Czech tramping movement — a subculture of singing, drinking, dissident outdoorsmen — was an official selection at the Big Sky Documentary Film Festival; DocUtah; the Wild & Scenic Film Festival; the American Documentary Film Festival; and the Hot Springs Documentary Film Festival.
-It also screened on the Community Channel in the United Kingdom (their YouTube link below.)
+It also screened on the Community Channel in the United Kingdom.

 In Communist Czechoslovakia, it wasn’t so difficult to find a sense of freedom.
 All you needed was a backpack, a guitar, and a spot to sleep out under the stars.